 - Gradually introduce your puppy to busier streets and more crowded areas

-- Use positive reinforcement techniques to encourage good behavior
+- Use positive reinforcement techniques to encourage good behaviour

 By using these techniques, your Chow Chow puppy will grow into a confident and well-adjusted adult dog.

-Common Socialization Mistakes to Avoid with Chow Chows
+Common Socialisation Mistakes to Avoid with Chow Chows

-When socializing your Chow Chow, it’s key to avoid common mistakes.
-Socialization is vital for a puppy’s development.
-Mistakes during this time can affect their behavior and mood.
+When socialising your Chow Chow, it’s key to avoid common mistakes.
+Socialisation is vital for a puppy’s development.
+Mistakes during this time can affect their behaviour and mood.

 Forcing Interactions When Your Puppy Is Fearful